LearnTeachCode/intro-javascript-class/week-1/1-1-firebase-functions.md

 So you can use `firebase.database().ref()` to access any part of your database, at any level of the hierarchy!
 Next, let's review the third and final step to actually read data from our Firebase database.

-## 3.1.4: Reading data with Firebase event listeners
+## 1.1.4: Reading data with Firebase event listeners

 To recap, we've now covered the first two steps for reading data from Firebase: identifying the *path* for a location in the database, and then creating a *database reference object* to represent that database location.
 Now, onto the last two steps!

 To read data from our database, we need to use a special **event listener** provided by Firebase.
 Why an event listener and not just a simple function?
 Because Firebase updates the data *in real time*, which means that if the data changes, Firebase can instantly update that data on your web page!
 (This makes it pretty easy to make apps like chat rooms and multiplayer games!)

-If you know how to use [event listeners in JavaScript (review section 1.2.5 here)](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-1/1-2-review-hangman-game.md#125-intro-to-events-and-event-listeners), then you already know how to use event listeners with Firebase!
+If you know how to use event listeners in JavaScript, then you already know how to use event listeners with Firebase!
 The main Firebase event listener we'll be using has a very short name: `on()`.
 So when working with Firebase events, we use `on()` instead of `addEventListener`.

 **Example of using the Firebase `on` listener:**